Sanding a wood floor is a multi-step process.

 Why is maple different?

 Maple is so hard and dense that any scratch left in the wood is held cleanly and crisply.
 Those crisp incisions make a snug little crevice for stain, or even natural finishes to accumulate.

-Once you have pigment or product built up in that scratch, it because twice as visible, particularly the curved scratch from the edger.
+Once you have pigment or product built up in that scratch, it becomes twice as visible, particularly the curved scratch from the edger.
 Sanding through 100grit makes the scratches smaller which means they can’t hold as much color and are easier to camouflage.